-Professor Kelly was appointed Chairman of the Board in April 2001.
-Professor Kelly founded Novogen in 1992 and has spent nearly 30 years in medical research involving drug development, immunology, surgery and cancer.
-Professor Kelly was a senior research fellow in experimental surgery in the Faculty of Medicine at the University of Sydney from 1972 to 1994 and was appointed an Adjunct Professor of the University in May 2004.
-He developed the \(\mathbb{G} - 1 \), 3-Glucan and Isoflavone intellectual property now owned by Novogen and its subsidiaries.
-Professor Kelly was executive chairman of Novogen between 1997 and 2000 and continues to act as project leader for phenoxodiol.
+Professor Kelly was appointed Chairman of the Board in 2000.
+Professor Kelly is the founder and the first managing director of Novogen Limited ("Novogen").
+Professor Kelly was chairman of the Novogen Group from March 1997 until December 31, 2000.
+Professor Kelly was an executive director of Novogen from 1994 to September 2005 and is currently the Oncology Research Director of Novogen, a position he has held since 2000.
+Professor Kelly was chairman of Glycotex, Inc. ("Glycotex"), a subsidiary of Novogen from 1997 to September 2005.
+He is currently a director of Glycotex.
+Professor Kelly has spent nearly 30 years in medical research involving drug development, immunology, surgery and cancer.
+Professor Kelly was Senior Research Fellow in Experimental Surgery in the Faculty of Medicine at the University of Sydney and was appointed an Adjunct Professor of the University in May 2004.
+He developed the (1&3)(1&6)-ß-glucan and isoflavone intellectual property now owned by the Novogen Group.
 Professor Kelly's term as a director expires at the annual meeting in 2005.